gaehlerm/SoftwareEngineering/README.md

 ### Britle tests

 Tests that are over specified are called brittle.
+They break when changing the code in seeminly unrelated places.
 One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
 The formatting is not defined in the json standard.
-It does not change any values.
+It does not change any of its values.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
 Instead use a json library to get only the actual values stored in the file.
 This is what we are really interessted in.

+One example of brittle tests are tests for methods that should be private but are made public in order to test them.
+When refactoring such a function the tests should not break because it shouldn't be part of the public interface.
+But the opposite is true.
+Refactoring the internals of the surrounding class will inevitably break the test.
+Even though the public interface is undisturbed.
+This is the very definition of brittle.
+Instead the tests should be written using only the public interface of the class.
+Then a test breaks only if the interface is changed inadvertently.
+And that's when the test should really break.

 ## Acceptance tests